<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Hawkin Dynamics: Hi Vince!
 Please share with us a little bit about your background.

 Vince: I am the Founder of Atlantic Sports Performance, leading two facilities in the Province of Nova Scotia, Canada.
 In 11 years as a Strength and Conditioning Professional, I have worked in a diverse array of environments, from the private sector to leading Varsity Athletic departments at the collegiate level.
-Throughout my career, I have remained passionate in understanding how to better serve and lead through a human-first lens, prioritizing practical and efficient data-informed initiatives to better navigate the complexities and demands of the modern athlete with agility.
+Throughout my career, I have remained passionate about understanding how to better serve and lead through a human-first lens, prioritizing practical and efficient data-informed initiatives to better navigate the complexities and demands of the modern athlete with agility.

 Question 2: Private Sector vs. College